 Currently Accepting Applications

-We are currently accepting applications for the 2022–2023 peripheral nerve fellowship position and will conduct interviews on a rolling basis until the position is filled.
+We are currently accepting applications for the 2022–2023 fellowship position and will conduct interviews on a rolling basis until the position is filled.
 Successful applicants must have completed a neurosurgery residency program.
 All eligible incoming fellows must obtain a Utah Medical License, a Utah Controlled Substance License, and a Federal DEA Certificate prior to beginning his/her fellowship at the University of Utah.

 For detailed information, please see our University of Utah Graduate Medical Education policy on Eligibility and Credentialing of Housestaff.
 In addition, international graduates must have a valid ECFMG certificate before they can be considered.
 A J-1 Visa (or citizenship or permanent residency or approval of application for permanent residency) is required for all non-US citizens in a training program who provide patient care.
 For more information, please see our University of Utah Graduate Medical Education policy on Eligibility and Examinations for International Medical Graduates.

 Amy Ekins, C-TAGME